Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Introduction

-Our study was technically inspired by Peterson \textit{et al.} \cite{petersen2017optimal}, which investigated the approximation power of DNNs with discontinuity.
-The main difference between the above paper and our study is the focus on demonstrating the advantage of deep learning.
+The current work has been technically inspired by \citet{petersen2017optimal}, which investigated the approximation power of DNNs with discontinuity.
+The main difference between the above paper and current work is the focus on the advantage of deep learning.
 Their study mainly investigated the approximation error of DNNs.
-Thus, a comparison with existing methods was not the main purpose of the study.
-Another major difference is that the mentioned study focused on the approximation power, whereas we investigate the generalization error, including the variance control of DNNs.
-A further difference is that our study investigates a broader class of discontinuous functions, as our definition directly controls curves in the domain, whereas \cite{petersen2017optimal} defined the discontinuity by a transform of the Heaviside function.
+Thus, a comparison with existing methods was not the main purpose.
+Another major difference is that their study focused on the approximation power, whereas we investigate the generalization error, including the variance control of DNNs.
+A further difference is that our study investigates a broader class of discontinuous functions, as our definition directly controls hypersurfaces in the domain, whereas \cite{petersen2017optimal} defined the discontinuity by a transform of the Heaviside function.